vesnaklajic/TemAvg/README.md

 All the 3 tiers are closed for the modification and open to the extension

 V1 dependency injection using static way
-V2 dependency injection using Spring annotation
+V2 dependency injection using Spring .xml file

 Tools//
 Java